Your Brexit questions answeredLearn more

 Canada Life International Assurance (Ireland) CLIAI is based in Dublin and is recognised as one of the world’s leading financial centres.
 It boasts a strong commitment to international financial standards and policyholder protection.
 Our aim is to provide sophisticated solutions.
 One of the key benefits for investors of Ireland is our competitive VAT rates.
 We also do not pay any capital gains tax or income tax in Ireland on investments held on behalf of policyholders.
 We’re proud that CLIAI is given five stars by Actuarial consultancy firm, AKG.
 You can find more information about CLIAI in our Solvency and Financial Condition Report.

-Our Brexit Q&A is based on our current understanding of the situation.
+The answers in our Brexit Q&A are based on our current understanding of the situation and are subject to change.
 If you have any other questions you should speak to your adviser as they will have the best understanding of your personal financial situation.